konveyor/enhancements/enhancements/dismiss-issues/README.md

 ### Goals

 1. Allow users to filter incidents that they do not believe are important for their migration.
-2. Persist this filter across runs of analysis in both kantra and the hub.
+2. Persist this filter across runs of analysis in both Kantra and the hub.
-3. Allow users to see the dismissed analysis report and via the UI (both tackle-ui and static-report)
+3. Allow users to see the dismissed analysis report via the UI (both tackle-ui and static-report)

 ### Non-Goals